Population Health Clerkship: Caring for Populations Within Their Communities

 Dissemination to community (November)

 A poster session at the end of the immersion experience provides each group an opportunity to synthesize their experiences and findings.
 It also serves as a means to exchange information among groups.
 Through the posters, students present an analysis of data gathered within the Framework, as well as a summary of their field experience and service project to fellow students, faculty, and community members.
+The most recent batch of posters is available from the left navigation menu on this page.

 (return to menu)